siegeon/magic.lambda.scheduler/README.md

 **Notice** - This slot does _not_ synchronize access to your tasks, such as when executing a scheduled task at its scheduled date does.
-This allows you to have multiple tasks executed simultaneously, contrary to a scheduled task which will never be executed simultaneously as another scheduled task is executing.
+This allows you to have multiple tasks executed simultaneously, contrary to a scheduled task that will never be executed simultaneously as another scheduled task is executing.

-## Workflows and the Magic Task Scheduler
+## Workflows and Magic Tasks

 The above allows you to persist a _"function invocation"_ for later to execute it, once some specified condition occurs - Effectively giving you the most important features from Microsoft Workflow Foundation, without the